Sorairo Utility

 Sorairo Utility (空色ユーティリティ, Sorairo Yūtiriti) is a Japanese original anime television short film about golf produced by Yostar Pictures and directed by Kengo Saitō.
 It premiered on Tokyo MX in December 2021.
 An anime television series, also produced by Yostar Pictures, aired from January to March 2025.

+Plot

+After her favorite mobile game announces it is shutting down, high school student Minami Aoba finds herself in a difficult situation, having no other hobbies.
+Trying out various activities and not finding fulfillment in them, Minami feels that she is not special.
+One day, she finds herself at a nearby driving range, where she meets Haruka Akane.
+Seeing potential in Minami, Haruka gives her a utility iron club and pushes her to give golf a try.
+Despite her initial hesitation about the sport, Minami embraces golf, forming a friendship with Haruka, and later on, the popular golf influencer Ayaka Hoshimi.